Adolis García Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The righty's most recent appearance came on Thursday against the Miami Marlins, when he tossed seven innings, surrendering one earned run while giving up two hits.
+- The righty's most recent time out came on Saturday against the Toronto Blue Jays, when he went 5 2/3 innings, surrendering two earned runs while allowing three hits.

-- In 13 games this season, the 24-year-old has put up a 3.08 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.
+- In 16 games this season, the 27-year-old has put up an ERA of 3.77, with 8.6 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.